 \section{Experiments}

-In this section, we demonstrate the wide-range of usages and high capabilities of Uni-Fusion on various applications.
-First, we evaluate Uni-Fusion on application 1) Incremental Surface and Color Reconstruction with respect to the SOTAs.
-Considering that the applications 2) and 5) are a novel topic, we cannot find related benchmarks for comparison.
-Thus, we demonstrate the performance on exist results.
-Afterwards, application 3) is implemented and compared to the SOTA zero-shot semantic segmentation models.
-Finally, for application 4) as infrared data is not widely used, we capture our own dataset containing infrared and demonstrate all applications on it.
+In this section, we demonstrate the wide range of applications and the high capabilities of Uni-Fusion.
+First, we evaluate Uni-Fusion in application 1) Incremental surface and color reconstruction, comparing its performance with SOTAs.
+For applications 2) and 5), which are new topics, no specific benchmarks are available.
+Therefore, we showcase the performance on existing results.
+Next, we implement application 3) and compare it with SOTA zero-shot semantic segmentation models.
+Finally, for application 4), since infrared data is not commonly used, we collect our own dataset containing infrared values and show all applications on this data.